AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Use the Time Period options at the top to change the time period covered in your view.

-Cost graph in Aviatrix Billing
+Cost graph in Explore tab
 --------------------------------

 This tiled graph represents your account's cost in each CSP by using the size of a tile to visually compare each cost to other network costs.
 Click on any title to drill down further on the cost for each CSP.